Peter Kupisz

-What this shows is that even though the Mosaic Law permitted certain things (e.g. certain forms of slavery) they do not have to be taken as morally perfect instructions.
+What this shows is that even though the Mosaic Law required and permitted certain things (e.g. slavery and stoning), they do not have to be taken as the highest moral ideal.

 Learn More